Unboxed-Software/solana-course/content/intro-to-writing-data.md

 }
 ```

-Next, let’s add the instruction to the transaction we created at the start of the function Then, call upon `sendAndConfirmTransaction()` by passing in the connection, transaction, and payer.
+Next, let’s add the instruction to the transaction we created at the start of the function.
+Then, call upon `sendAndConfirmTransaction()` by passing in the connection, transaction, and payer.
 Finally, let’s log the result of that function call so we can look it up on the Solana Explorer.

 ```tsx
 async function pingProgram(connection: web3.Connection, payer: web3.Keypair) {